About

 COMMUNICATION TECHNOLOGY

 The Good Phone Project repurposes payphones into free phones for all!
-The project is currently in its pilot phase working with select partners and gathering feedback to inform future success.
-This first phase of the project provides free VoIP phone service only.
+The project is currently in its pilot phase, working with select partners and gathering feedback to inform future success.
+This first phase of the project provides only free VoIP phone service.
 This includes customers setting up their own free voicemail box.
 Free high-speed WiFi service will be added at the conclusion of the pilot.
 New design modifications will be explored to support video call services in the months ahead.

 CULTURE, CONTEXT, COMMUNITY